Resources for Families and Allies

-In this section you will be able to find several family oriented LGBT videos in how to be accepting and how to create safe spaces in your homes.
+In this section you will be able to find several family oriented LGBT videos in how to be accepting and how to create a safe space in your homes.
 You will also be given recommended film titles to watch on your own or with company.

 *Netflix has recently updated their genres in movies to include gay and lesbian themes.*